 In England, early records were found in Southamptonshire and Dorset: "William de Cruket, Southamptonshire, 20 Edward I: Placita de Quo Warranto, temp.
 Edward I-III; Avicia de Cruket, Dorset, Henry III-Edward I: Testa de Nevill, sive Liber Feodorum, temp.
 Henry III-Edward I.; and Thomas de Cruket, Dorset, ibid."

 The family of famed David "Davy" Crockett (1786-1836), American folk hero, frontiersman, soldier, and politician hailed from Ireland.

 Early History of the Croakord family

-Another 150 words (11 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Croakord History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Croakord research.
+Another 83 words (6 lines of text) covering the years 1588, 1929, 1903, 1694 and 1715 are included under the topic Early Croakord History in all our PDF Extended History products and printed products wherever possible.

 Croakord Spelling Variations